Steve-Fenton/jekyll-boilerplate/index.md

 Jekyll Boilerplate is built on some strong opinions:

 - Accessibility is not just important, it's fundamental
-- Everythings should still work without JavaScript
+- Everything should still work without JavaScript
 - The democratising force in the World Wide Web is HTML files
 - Software supply chains should be minimal